 Sainte-Anne-de-Bellevue is the second oldest community on the West Island of Montreal, the parish was founded in 1703.
 As a result, the built heritage of the village is very rich.

 As early as the 17th century, Sainte-Anne church was the last stop on the island of Montreal for all travelers heading to the "Pays d'en Haut" (i.e. the Great Lakes).
-Simon Fraser (1776-1862), a major fur trader, owned a house there, built around 1800.
+Simon Fraser (1776-1862), a major fur trader, owned a house there, built around the year 1800.

 In the 19th century, the shores of Sainte-Anne become popular with Montreal's English-speaking bourgeoisie, making it a holiday resort.
 Several stately country houses are built on the shores of Lake St. Louis at that time, some of which are still in place today.